-Second, before the current escalation unfolded, there were around 200 000 Palestinians from both West Bank and Gaza working in Israel and the settlements.
-The estimated contribution of the remittances gained amounted to around 15% of the PA GDP.
-With the escalation, Israel has suspended work permits for all Palestinians workers in its territory and settlements.
+&lt;sup>14 Revenue collected by Israel on behalf of and transferred to the Palestinian Authority workers in its territory and settlements.
 Furthermore, the Israeli-imposed restrictions on movements within the West Bank are creating difficulties for 67,000 Palestinian workers in accessing their workplaces.